EQWorks/common/README.md

 ### [📝 &nbsp;Communications](communications/README.md)

-In [this section](communications/README.md), we discuss our principle of by default being asynchronous and transparent communications while embracing the necessity of synchronous communications and providing [supporting guidelines](communications/meetings.md) to make them more efficient.
+[This section](communications/README.md) focuses on the principle of asynchronous and transparent communications while embracing the necessity of synchronous communications and providing [supporting guidelines](communications/meetings.md) to make them more efficient.

-We also have guides on [Slack](communications/slack.md), [GitHub projects](communications/github-projects.md), and [journaling](communications/journal.md) that embrace the core principle of effective communications in asynchronous and transparent manners.
+We also have guides on [Slack](communications/slack.md), [GitHub projects](communications/github-projects.md), and [journaling](communications/journal.md) based on the core principle of effective communications in asynchronous and transparent manners.

 ### [🤖 &nbsp;Automation](automation.md)